‘The Challenge: War Of The Worlds 2’ Star Georgia Harrison Talks Her Team Betraying Her

-The shock on Georgia’s face was evident, and she spoke out on the matter during a Behind the Show interview with other MTV castmates.
+The shock on Georgia’s face was evident, and she spoke out on the matter during a Behind the Challenge interview, via YouTube, with other MTV castmates.
 In what’s being called “the dirtiest episode of the season,” Georgia remembered just not being ready for what hit her that night.

 Find out how Georgia really felt about getting thrown into the elimination despite being on the winning team. ???? ???? #TheChallenge34https://t.co/2mdaNsvgDn pic.twitter.com/G7mgQhFbJW